-Depending on the site and stage of a sarcoma, surgery might be able to remove the cancer and some of the nearby tissue.
-The goal of surgery is to remove the entire tumor along with at least 1 to 2 cm (less than an inch) of the normal tissue surrounding the tumor.
+Surgery is commonly used to treat soft tissue sarcomas.
+Depending on the site and size of a sarcoma, surgery might be able to remove the cancer.
+The goal of surgery is to remove the entire tumor along with at least 1 to 2 cm (less than an inch) of the normal tissue around it.
 This is to make sure that no cancer cells are left behind.
 When the removed tissue is looked at under a microscope, the doctor will check to see if cancer is growing in the edges (margins) of the specimen.
-If cancer cells are present at the edges, the tissue removed is said to have positive margins.
-This means that cancer cells may have been left behind.

-In the past, many of the sarcomas in the arms and legs were treated by removing the limb (amputation).
-Now, this rarely is needed.
-Instead, most patients can be treated with surgery to remove the tumor without amputation (called limb-sparing surgery).
-This is usually followed by radiation therapy.
-These patients have the same survival rates as those who have amputations.
+In the past, many sarcomas in the arms and legs were treated by removing the limb (amputation).
+Today, this is rarely needed.
+Instead, the standard is surgery to remove the tumor without amputation.
+This is called limb-sparing surgery.
+A tissue graft or an implant may be used to replace the removed tissue.
+This might be followed by radiation therapy.

 Sometimes, an amputation can’t be avoided.
 It might be the only way to remove all of the cancer.
-Other times, critical nerves, muscles, bone, and blood vessels would have to be removed along with the cancer.
-If removing this tissue would mean leaving a limb that can’t function well or would result in chronic pain, amputation may be the best option.
+Other times, key nerves, muscles, bone, and blood vessels would have to be removed along with the cancer.
+If removing this tissue would mean leaving a limb that doesn't work well or would result in chronic pain, amputation may be the best option.

-Most of the time, surgery cannot cure a sarcoma once it has spread.
-But if it has only spread to a few spots in the lung, the metastatic tumor can sometimes be removed.
-This can cure many patients, or at least lead to long-term survival.
+Most of the time, surgery alone cannot cure a sarcoma once it has spread.
+But if it has only spread to a few spots in the lung, the metastatic tumors can sometimes be removed.
+This can cure patients, or at least lead to long-term survival.